Master's degree in Electronic Engineering (MEE)

-ELECTIVE SUBJECTS: If the student does not want to follow any of the intensification tracks, any of the available elective subject can be chosen.
-In case of following an intensification track, the student must do a minimum of 15 ECTS of elective subjects from the chosen intensification track (Energy Management, Integrated Circuits, Biomedical Engineering and Sensors, Innovation Management, Microelectronic Design, Digital Design and Microprocessor Design).
+Elective subjects: If the student does not want to follow any of the intensification tracks, any of the available elective subject can be chosen.
+In case of following an intensification track, the student must do a minimum of 15 ECTS of elective subjects from the chosen intensification track (Power Electronics, Semiconductor Technology, Biomedical Engineering and Sensors, Innovation Management, Microelectronic Design, Digital Design and Microprocessor Design).
 If the student fulfils this requirement, the school will certify the followed intensification track.